 In KC’s other hand is a smaller bubble that just says:

 I tend to over-write my scripts, throwing in as many gags or detail as I’m inspired to – which leaves Nigel free reign to cherry-pick as much as he wishes.
 The bonus here is that some of the unused jokes can be used in later strips.
 Nigel writes the majority of the Harry strips and I’m happy to let him take away or add as much as he likes to mine.
 He always sticks to the original structure and includes most of my material.
-Occasionally the strip is barely altered with only a few minor additions/deletions, like Bubbles.
+Only occasionally the strip is minimally altered with a few minor additions/deletions, like Bubbles.

 Sometimes, as with the recent popular Highland Games story, some of the page’s content will be radically restructured by Nigel.
 In my original draft, Harry was walking in the Scottish Highlands where he meets Michael Caine and David Cameron via a William Wallace digression.
 None of these characters actually made it to print.
 On page 2 he hears about the Games via an old guy in a small, pun-laden shop and then cycles there on a ‘wild’ mountain bike.
 Nigel moved the shop to an urban area, killed the bike idea (perhaps figuring it was superfluous because of the later action-based panels) and made the proprietor Gordon Brown!
 Perfect.